Committee and Teams

 Louiza spends her spare time participating in fitness activities such as going to the gym, cycling, hiking, running and anything else fun and/or challenging which comes her way.

-Louiza is also the co-owner and co-Director of TripFit Adventures, a company which takes Melbournians and visitors out on fun, active days around Melbourne and surrounds.
+Louiza is also the co-owner of TripFit Adventures, a company which takes Melbournians and visitors out on fun, active days around Melbourne and surrounds.

 Research Data Storage Manager – The University of Melbourne